Dog found strangled in dumpster behind Richmond elementary school

 The 3-year-old dog’s body was recovered on Friday around 2:30 p.m.

-She was found in a dumpster behind John B. Cary Elementary School, located in the 3000 block of Maplewood Avenue.
+She was found in a dumpster by a school employee behind John B. Cary Elementary School, located in the 3000 block of Maplewood Avenue.
 Officials say they believe the dog was dumped about an hour or so before being found.

-The dog appeared to have been strangled with a hunter green slip lead leash, officials say.
+"She had a leash tightly wound around her neck.
+It appeared that she had not been deceased very long, which is kind of strange because it’s a very public area in the middle of the day,” said Christie Chipps Peters of Richmond Animal Care and Control.

+Chipps Peters said the dog also had bruises around her neck.
+RACC hopes that anyone in the nearby park that day may remember seeing the dog.

 The crime comes months after Tommie the pit bull died after being tied to a pole and set on fire.